 - Community and Leadership Building for Indigenous Australians, Living Water Community Fellowship, Redfern

-Together we can help to sustain these programs and provide more programs like these, so more people can experience respect and care at a time in their lives when they need it most.
-You can help more vulnerable people be shown Christ-like love and care.
+Together we can help to sustain these programs and provide more programs like these, so more of our neighbours can be shown the love of Jesus at a time in their lives when they need it most.
+You can help our neighbours in need by giving generously this winter.

 Donate online today by credit card or direct debit, or by one of the methods below…